GramGra07/StateMachineFTC/README.md

 It allows it to switch states and way things are moving during autonomous based on the conditions of the robot.

+Specifically for FTC, things like PIDF control and other motor controls require the loop to constantly be running.
+FTC sample code almost never uses the while(opModeIsActive()) loop, but instead just programs it linearly.
+For younger teams as well, this is a way to make it easier to understand and program the autonomous architecture.

 ### Why use a State Machine?

 The architecture of the state machine allows for an easier and simplified way to move the robot through autonomous using the conditions of the robot to control it.

 Using a state machine allows for a more efficient way of programming autonomous.

+FTC Sample code programs the autonomous very linearly and one by one.
+As soon as you need other motor control or PIDF or a reason to use the while(opModeIsActive()) loop, it becomes much more difficult to program because it is linear.
+The StateMachine helps solve this problem and makes it easier to program.

 ### How does it work?